 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

-||Arrival of Andris Piebalgs, Member of the EC in charge of Development, at a tea factory in Mugamba (3 shots)
+||Mid shot Anris Piebalgs, Member of the EC in charge of Development arriving at a tea factory in Mugamba, Burundi (3 x shots)

-||Exterior views of the tea factory (3 shots)
+||Wide shot exteriors of tea factory (3 x shots)

 ''Burundi as a country with nine million people, with a fast growing population but with no actual other natural resources and well not well connected to the ports.
-So the only place of production of commodities it is tea or coffee.
-So it is really crucial to have competitive price and its small holders that basically produce the tea.
+So the only place the production of commodities its tea or coffee.
+So its really crucial to have competitive price.
+And its small holders that basically produce the tea.
 So without investment in technology, basically you don't get competitive tea. ''

-||Drinving shots of palm oil plantation
+||Driving shot palm oil plantation

-||View of a palm oil plantation
+||Cutaway palm oil plantation

-||Andris Piebalgs and Odette Kayitesi talking with project beneficiaries (4 shots)
+||Mid shot Commissioner Piebalgs discussing issues with project beneficiaries (4 x shots)

-"European Union Commissioner for Development ''Ninety percent of the population in the country are involved in agricultural sector, and there is not enough land, so the families are growing too fast and that means that there is a need to really to diversify economy.
-But as long as the access to energy is for 3.4 percent of the population it is impossible.
+"European Union Commissioner for Development ''Ninety percent of the population in the country is involved in agricultural sector, and there is not enough land, so the families are growing too fast and that means that there is a need to really to diversify economy.
+But as long as the access to energy is for 3.4 percent of the population its impossible.
 So we end up with one of the main messages from our strategy, access to energy is a key for economies of these countries and I am glad that we will come with the 50 million now (Euro).
 But I believe that it should be followed up, because the land can't feed so many people.
-With a growing population you need also to think about other activities, but without access to energy it is impossible to sort it out.
+With a growing population you need also to think about other activities, but without access to energy its impossible to sort it out.
 So energy is the beginning of the future development here.''